Gajol/ApplicationArchitecture/ARA-TOC.md

 - Changes required that are not completed are considered debt, and until paid, will incur interest on top of interest, making it cumbersome to build a project.
 As a change is started on a codebase, there is often the need to make other coordinated changes in other parts of the codebase, system, solution or documentation.
 Although the term is used in software development primarily, it can also be applied to other professions.

 - Technical debt is a concept in programming that reflects the extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution. - *[Technical Debt - Technopedia](https://www.techopedia.com/definition/27913/technical-debt)*
 - Technical debt is commonly associated with extreme programming, especially in the context of refactoring.
 That is, it implies that restructuring existing code (refactoring) is required as part of the development process.
-Under this line of thinking refactoring is not only a result of poorly written code, but is also done based on an evolving understanding of a problem and the best way to solve that problem.
+Under this line of thinking, refactoring is not only a result of poorly written code but is also done based on an evolving understanding of a problem and the best way to solve that problem.

 - Technical debt may also be known as design debt.

-- When taking short cuts and delivering code that is not quite right for the programming task of the moment, a development team incurs Technical Debt.
+- When taking shortcuts and delivering code that is not quite right for the programming task of the moment, a development team incurs Technical Debt.
 This debt decreases productivity.
 This loss of productivity is the interest of the Technical Debt. - *[Technical Debt Metaphor - Agile Alliance](https://www.agilealliance.org/introduction-to-the-technical-debt-concept)*

 - Managing technical debt is an increasingly critical aspect of producing cost-effective, timely, and high-quality software products, especially in projects that apply agile methods.
 A delicate balance is needed between the desire to release new software features rapidly to satisfy users and the desire to practice sound software engineering that reduces rework. - [*A Study of Technical Debt - Software Engineering Institute - Carnegie Mellon University*](https://insights.sei.cmu.edu/blog/a-field-study-of-technical-debt/)